Rent increase disputes

 Questions to ask when considering a specialist retail valuer

-- reach an agreement on a rental amount?
+- reach an agreement on a rental amount

-- reach an agreement on a valuer?
+- reach an agreement on a valuer.

 If you have been unsuccessful in agreeing on a rental amount as well as the choice of a valuer, contact the VSBC.
 In these cases, the Retail Leases Act 2003 (the Act) sets out certain requirements for the appointment of a specialist retail valuer.

-The cost of a rental determination by a specialist retail valuer
+Cost of a rental determination

 The cost of a rental determination is set by the specialist retail valuer appointed by the VSBC.